AnouskaRalph/sei-project-1/README.md

  - Collision logic.
  - Ensuring the timers were working properly.

+### Wins

+- This game was a massive learning curve for me in sveral ways: planning a project, thinking programatically about solving problems and finishing an entire game by myself!

 ### Reflection & Key Learnings

 Selecting a Space Invaders type of game seemed like the logical option for me as it this game allowed me to work on my JavaScript basics: array manipulation, methods, objects.
 Working with setTimers is challenge due to the buggy nature of having many being used at once.